ternaus/ternaus.github.io/_posts/2020-07-20-Face-Recognition-on-330-million-faces-at-400-images-per-second.markdown

 To overcome the third point, we can use image augmentation.
 Downsample and JpegCompression transforms will do the job.

-> The comment from the translator: [Albumentations library](https://albumentations.ai/) has the number of transforms that can mimic the image’s low quality.
+The comment from the translator: [Albumentations library](https://albumentations.ai/) has the number of transforms that can mimic the image’s low quality.
+{: .notice--info}

 After a few iterations, we converged on the following procedure: